cevek/ttypescript/README.md

             // pass control either to real ts.createProgram, or to the earlier middleware const program = next(opts);

+            // it's possible to call `next` multiple times, or not call it at all

+            // when `next()` is called without arguments, it will use the same `opts` object as current middleware

             // do something with built program
             console.log(program.getTypeCount());